ReinaldJohn/reinaldjohn-ss-academy-laravel-exam-1/README.md

 2. My database name is "laravel-exam" and my database is "MySQL"
 3. default profile pic link => "https://gofile.io/d/JMenXq" and save it in storage folder.
 4. I've used laravel breeze template with alpinejs
+5. my credentials used is "reinaldjohnvibar@gmail.com" and password is "zapzero16"